beknazarbazarbekuulu/hospitalManagementSytem/README.md

 ## About This Repository:
-This is a javafx application that we built as our Database project in Level 2 Term 2 in CSE,BUET.
+This is a javafx application that we built as our Database project in Level 2 Term 2 in BUET,CSE.

 For database management , we used [Oracle DBMS](https://en.wikipedia.org/wiki/Oracle_Database).